 But the monstrous scoundrel Thiers had not finished.
-It was necessary to thoroughly purge Paris of subversive notions, to drown its revolutionary spirit in a bath of its own blood; a massacre was an essential prerequisite for the achievement of year-long tranquillity.
+It was necessary to thoroly purge Paris of subversive notions, to drown its revolutionary spirit in a bath of its own blood; a massacre was an essential prerequisite for the achievement of year-long tranquillity.
 So there followed the bloody week of May, the most frightful slaughter, the most cold-blooded murder of men since the days of the Byzantine Empire.
-To the scoundrelly patriots of Thiers' mould, the Communards were far more detestable than the Prussians; indeed, it was only with the aid of the Prussians that they managed to conquer Paris.
-The party of "order" was in power
+To the scoundrelly patriots of Thiers' mold, the Communards were far more detestable than the Prussians; indeed, it was only with the aid of the Prussians that they managed to conquer Paris.
+The party of "order" was in power.

 "Pitiless murder!"
 With this order were the Communards exterminated.
 Those found with black marks on their fingers, indications of having used gun powder, or those who still wore a bit of National Guard uniform were shot in their tracks.
 Three hundred Federal refugees were shot in the Madeleine.
 At the square of the Pantheon hundreds of Federals were massacred.
+Huge heaps of corpses were piled against every wall in the city.
+The wounded and the medical corps equally were killed by the bloodthirsty troops, despite the concord of the International Convention at Geneva.